Sep. 14, 2022

 Genital herpes.
 Suppressive therapy reduces but does not eliminate asymptomatic viral shedding in genital herpes.

-Several single gene errors in TLR3-interferon type 1 and type 3 pathways resulting in abnormal cellular interferon responses have been reported in children with increased susceptibility to herpes simplex encephalitis.
+Several single gene errors in TLR3-interferon type I and type III pathways resulting in abnormal cellular interferon responses have been reported in children with increased susceptibility to herpes simplex encephalitis.
 Other mutations in TLR3, TICAM1, TRIF, TBK1, TRAF3, UNC93B1, STAT1, IRF3, and MAVS, involved in innate antiviral immune response pathways, have been implicated in increased susceptibility to herpes simplex encephalitis in children or adults (188; 78; 192).
 Monoallelic variant in one of the autophagy proteins, ATG4A and LC3B2, is linked to recurrent HSV-2 lymphocytic Mollaret meningitis of two adult patients (92).

 Marylou V Solbrig MD

-Dr. Solbrig of the University of Manitoba has no relevant financial relationships to disclose.See Profile
+Dr. Solbrig of the University of California, Irvine has no relevant financial relationships to disclose.See Profile

 John E Greenlee MD